dmitry-treskunov/TeamCity-AllBuildsView/README.md

 TeamCity-AllBuildsView
 ======================

-TamCity plugin providing the ability to see all builds on the server in a single view
+TeamCity plugin providing the ability to see all builds on the server in a single view